AHC50616 Diploma of Landscape Design

 This course is suitable for people who would like to acquire landscape design skills and knowledge required for working in the amenity horticulture and landscaping industry.
 The student may be seeking a full qualification or be seeking particular skills and knowledge without gaining the full qualification.

-Flexible delivery of the Diploma in Landscape Design is a part-time study course where there is some flexibility in the order of units undertaken and the time it takes to complete the course.
+AHC50616 Diploma of Landscape Design is a part-time study course where there is some flexibility in the order of units undertaken and the time it takes to complete the course.
 The type of projects worked on for learning and assessing are also negotiable.

 The course is delivered with flexible arrangements negotiated with the students and their employer where appropriate.
 This involves a blend of face to face tutorials and assessments with independent, self-directed learning tasks.
 The times and locations where face to face meetings occur are negotiated between the teacher and student.